oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 There are some restrictions on the kinds of branches allowed:

-1. Any branch must be (directly or indirectly) nested in the label's creating operation (a `Root` or `Block`).
+1. Any branch must be (directly or indirectly) nested in the `Root` or `Block` where `createLabel` was called.
 That is, you cannot branch into an operation, only across or out of it.
 2. Only forward branches are supported.
 For backward branches, use `While` operations.

 Unstructured control flow is useful for implementing loop breaks, continues, and other more advanced control flow (like `switch`).